im-samir-dev/tbot-barq/README.md

 - Webhook functionality uses an SSH tunnel via `serveo.net`, which may reconnect intermittently.
 - All HTTP requests are routed through `proxychains`, so ensure your proxy configuration is working correctly.
 - The `.env` file is used to configure bot tokens and webhook settings.
 If `BOT_WEBHOOK_URL` is set, the bot will use this address as the webhook endpoint.
 If it's not set, the bot will automatically create a temporary webhook using `serveo.net`.
-The second option (Use `serveo.net`) is best choice for run bot locally in your PC, RaspberryPi, Termux (on android devices) or ...
+The second option (Use `serveo.net`) is good for run bot locally in your PC, RaspberryPi, Termux (on android devices) or ...

 ## License